nanoporetech/duplex-tools/fillet.md

 The purpose of read_fillet is to split reads likely to be concatemers of independent reads.
 Such concatemers may arise from at least two mechanisms:

-* chemical chimers arising from artifacts of molecule-biological steps used in the preparation of sequencing libraries,
+* chemical chimeras arising from artifacts of molecule-biological steps used in the preparation of sequencing libraries,
-* informatic chimers arising from failures of the algorithms used to process the primary sequencing data.
+* informatic chimeras arising from failures of the algorithms used to process the primary sequencing data.

 Regardless of the mechanism that has created chimeric reads, read_fillet